FruityS0UP/Alpine_Linux_Cheat_Sheet/README.md

 To install just go to your App Store on your iOS Device and install the iSH App. iSH is a lightweight emulator Linux shell environment that runs Alpine Linux and gives you a busybox shell so you can play around with a lot of command-line tools you'd normally find on a minimal Linux Distro.
 There are some examples of things you can install inside the cheat sheet.

+To open just save the Alp.html file then right click and open in Browser.
+Only Browser the page doesn't render in is the Zen browser to my knowledge the rest should be fine